How to separate Thai Massage from yoga

-3. This technique doesn’t lend itself to be integrated into a nice flow in a Thai Massage session.
+3. This technique doesn’t lend itself to being integrated into a nice flow in a Thai Massage session.
 It can feel scary or oppressive to clients.
-It is better to use techniques which you can easily control and adjust.
+It is better to use techniques that you can easily control and adjust.

 Promo pictures versus the reality of Thai Massage and Yoga